CivicActions/accessibility/_playbook/checklists.md

   - Project manager
   - UX designer
 ---
-Checklists while helpful are insufficient to move an organization beyond a limited compliance mindset.
-There is no single checklist that will even cover all WCAG issues.
-As Intopia has has warned, [a checklist mentality can actually be harmful for inclusion](https://intopia.digital/articles/announcing-the-accessibility-not-checklist/).
-That said, if approached as part of a broader strategy they can be very helpful.
-We recommend that team might want to choose one which has already been built or customize one to better meet their needs.
-Ultimately though, it is useful to regularly review your checklists to ensure that your team continues to learn how to create more inclusive content.
+Checklists can be helpful for teams.
+They are usually insufficient to move an organization beyond a limited compliance mindset.
+There is no single checklist that covers all WCAG issues.
+As Intopia warned, [a checklist mentality can actually be harmful for inclusion](https://intopia.digital/articles/announcing-the-accessibility-not-checklist/).
+That said, if approached as part of a broader strategy, they can be very helpful.
+We recommend that teams might want to customize one to better meet their needs.
+Access Armada has some interesting suggestions on [more strategic approaches to checklists](https://www.accessarmada.com/blog/building-accessibility-checklists-that-are-actually-useful/).
+Ultimately though, regularly reviewing your checklists is important.
+They can be a powerful tool for teams to keep learning how to create more inclusive content.

-Tools like [Accessibility Insights](https://accessibilityinsights.io/) have an assessment component that guides users through a fine tooth manual review of a webpage.
+Microsoft's [Accessibility Insights](https://accessibilityinsights.io/) has both a FastPass and Assessment component.
+The Assessment component guides users through doing a manual review.
 Using this tool, organizations could:

 * Run the FastPass's automated axe checks on every page.
 * Check that the Tab stops follow a logical order when navigating with a keyboard.